-Describe how life is seen as a journey by some people

-Find out more about the use of journey as a metaphor for life

-Think of reasons why some people have rituals to mark important life events

-- Ask the pupils to recall their journey to school, what took place when they first got up?
+LESSON OBJECTIVES Teaching and learning ideas and activities LEARNING OUTCOMES What does a journey mean to us?
+Pupils will learn: Describe how life is seen as a journey by some people Find out more about the use of journey as a metaphor for life Think of reasons why some people have rituals to mark important life events Ask the pupils to recall their journey to school, what took place when they first got up?
 Did they have breakfast?
 Were they late?
 Which route did they take to school?
 How did they get to school?
-What do they remember seeing, hearing? - Discuss and record individual journey's pictorially, share with the class. - Ask the pupils who kept them safe on their journey, who could they ask for help if needed, who was waiting at school to guide them. - Talk about changes in their own lives and their hopes and expectations for the future.
-Using an example of a growing tree, record where pupils are now and what they will achieve in the future, their hopes and dreams (these can be written or symbolised on paper tree leaves). - What are their roots?
-People and groups that give them strength, inspire them, keep them safe - Where are they on the trunk?
+What do they remember seeing, hearing?
+Discuss and record individual journey's pictorially, share with the class.
+Ask the pupils who kept them safe on their journey, who could they ask for help if needed, who was waiting at school to guide them.
+Talk about changes in their own lives and their hopes and expectations for the future.
+Using an example of a growing tree, record where pupils are now and what they will achieve in the future, their hopes and dreams (these can be written or symbolised on paper tree leaves).
+What are their roots?
+People and groups that give them strength, inspire them, keep them safe Where are they on the trunk?
 What have they achieved/done already?
-Record things on the trunk and mark where they are now - Where are they going in life?
-Ambitions, hopes and dreams on the leaves - Explore reasons why we use the idea of life as a journey.
+Record things on the trunk and mark where they are now Where are they going in life?
+Ambitions, hopes and dreams on the leaves Explore reasons why we use the idea of life as a journey.
 What are the features of a journey that make it a good metaphor for life?
-(Moving through time; progress to a destination do we know where we are going? guides for living religious people follow their holy books and key leaders, for example; adventures on the way; get tired after a long journey etc).
+(Moving through time; progress to a destination - do we know where we are going? guides for living - religious people follow their holy books and key leaders, for example; adventures on the way; get tired after a long journey to.)
 What other metaphors/similes would suit?
-Life is an adventure... life is like a light bulb because...
-Ask pupils to complete their own "Life is...because..." or "life is like... because..." statements.
-These can form a great display when made into life "bricks" for a wall of life. - Explain that each of us takes a journey throughout our lives, some take a religious journey.
+Life is an adventure life is like a light bulb because Ask pupils to complete their own "Life "bricks" for a wall of life.
+Explain that each of us takes a journey throughout our lives, some take a religious journey.
 Discuss why these journeys are important.
 Reference the special ceremonies taken by Christians, Jewish people and Hindus on their life journey.
-Explain that how believers feel their faith keeps them safe and gives guidance. - Ask the pupils to work in pairs to create a list of the most important things that have happened to them so far in life.
-Model some examples before discussions start e.g. being born, learning to ride a bicycle, passing a test or joining brownies.
-Discuss some of the examples that the children suggest; Why are they important?
+Explain that how believers feel their faith keeps them safe and gives guidance.
+Ask the pupils to work in pairs to create a list of the most important thing that have happened to th These activities will help pupils to work towards achieving the following expected outcomes: Emerging: Recall and name some of the ways religions mark milestones of commitment (including marriage) (A1).
+Expected: Suggest why some people see life as a journey and identify some of the key milestones on this journey (A2).
+Suggest reasons why marking the milestones of life are important to Christians, Hindus and/or Jewish people (B2).